Boryszew massacre: Kangaroo court trial and massacre

 On September 22, 1939, the Germans convened a session of the so-called "Divisional Court Martial" (Note: To this day, the exact German division to which the soldiers responsible for the Boryszew massacre belonged has not been determined.
-It is only known that the division was part of the 8th Army, commanded by General Johannes Blaskowitz.) in the village of Boryszew (now a district of Sochaczew), presided over by a major of unknown name.
+It is only known that the division was part of the 8th Army, commanded by General Johannes Blaskowitz.) in the village of Boryszew (now a district of Sochaczew), presided over by an unidentified major.
 At the start of the proceedings, Lorentz addressed the soldiers of the Bydgoszcz Battalion, declaring:

 These are the greatest butchers and bloodsuckers, because only such people served in this battalion.

 The German judges interrogated all officers and non-commissioned officers, as well as one soldier from each company, in the building of what is today the Cultural Center.
 They then ordered all Volksdeutsche to step forward.
 Two men—Antoni Uibel and Walter Rogowski—complied.
 Others who were called forward included spouses from mixed Polish-German marriages, graduates of German schools, medics, fathers of large families, and World War I veterans who had served in the Imperial German Army.
 Additionally, all prisoners who did not belong to the "Bydgoszcz" Battalion were separated from the group.
 From among the remaining prisoners, the German major selected all officers and—at random—some soldiers, forming a group of 50 prisoners.

 These prisoners were then informed that they had been sentenced to death.
 The verdict was read in German and Polish by a Captain Schopelius.
 It stated:

 Despite the fact that all Polish witnesses testified that the battalion did not take part in 'Bloody Sunday' and was not even in Bydgoszcz at that time, it was determined—based solely on the testimony of a German, a Polish Army cadet—that the battalion participated in the murder of German civilians.
 In retaliation for the murder of 5,000 Germans in Bydgoszcz, 50 soldiers of this battalion will be shot.

 The battalion's acting commander, Captain Roman Kłoskowski, demanded the right to a final statement, but the Germans refused, brutally shoving him back into line.

 The 50 condemned prisoners were then led to a nearby brickyard.
 At 7:00 p.m., they were executed by machine gun fire over a previously dug grave.
 The wounded were finished off with pistol shots.
 The execution was clearly heard by the remaining soldiers of the battalion.

 Allegedly, before his death, one of the battalion's soldiers shouted:

 We fought for Poland!
 We die for Poland!